 Learning Outcomes

 This article examines the defence of contributory negligence in the context of negligence claims.
 It clarifies the legal basis for the defence, the elements a defendant must prove for it to apply, and its effect on the damages awarded to a claimant.
 For the SQE1 assessment, you need to understand how contributory negligence operates as a partial defence, the standard of care expected from claimants, and how courts apportion responsibility for damage.
-This knowledge will allow you to apply the relevant principles to SQE1-style multiple-choice questions.
+This includes appreciating the objective standard applied to claimants (with adjustments for children and emergencies), recognising that the claimant’s fault may contribute to the damage rather than the accident itself, and understanding how the court’s “just and equitable” apportionment weighs causative potency and blameworthiness.
+It also requires familiarity with recurrent settings (seatbelts, crash helmets, intoxication, cyclists without lights, workplace accidents, children and rescuers), and the practical evidential features courts examine (for example, medical evidence about injury prevention or reduction).

 SQE1 Syllabus

-For SQE1, you are required to understand the principles supporting defences to negligence, specifically contributory negligence.
-You should be prepared to analyse scenarios where a claimant's actions may have contributed to their own harm and assess the likely impact on their claim.
+For SQE1, you are required to understand the principles supporting defences to negligence, specifically contributory negligence, and be prepared to analyse scenarios where a claimant's actions may have contributed to their own harm and assess the likely impact on their claim, with a focus on the following syllabus points:

 - the statutory basis of contributory negligence under the Law Reform (Contributory Negligence) Act 1945